vpineda7/Macaw-Templates/README.md

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/macaw-logo.png)

 Macaw provides the same flexibility as your favorite image editor but also writes semantic HTML and remarkably succinct CSS.
 It's time to expect more from a web design tool.
 [Check it out] (http://macaw.co).
-I often use Macaw to knock up POC's for clients before I hand code them and wanted to give back to the community.
+I often use Macaw to knock up proof of concepts for clients before I hand code them and wanted to give back to the community.
 This repo will be a place in which I share all websites I build with Macaw.
+These sites are by no means finished as I built them sheerly for design purposes, but I hope they help anyway!

 **Templates**

-**(1) InputSpike**
+**InputSpike**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/InputSpike.png)

-**(2) Photographers Portfolio**
+**Photographers Portfolio**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Photographer.png)

-**(3) Gamers Portfolio**
+**Gamers Portfolio**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Gamer.png)